rsnodgrass/hass-lunos/README.md

 * turn off LUNOS air circulation when house vacation mode is set, and re-activate LUNOS air circulation whenever motion is detected (or someone arrives at the house)

 * turn off LUNOS air circulation if outside air quality is detected as being very poor (e.g. nearby forest fires or pollution)

+* automatically turn on summer ventilation mode when house is set to sleep mode (and return to normal operating mode upon wakeup or specific time during the day)

 ## Support